colus001/redux-device-type/README.md

 initReduxDeviceType(store);
 ```

 now you can access the device type via the deviceType key from the store.
 This way you can build logic for rendering certain components according to the width of the device.
+You may check the device type against the constants exported by the library.

 ```javascript
 import { EXTRA_SMALL, SMALL, MEDIUM, LARGE } from 'redux-device-type';